antfu/case-police/CONTRIBUTING.md

 # Contributing

-Glad to hear you are intrested in making contributions!
+Glad to hear you are interested in making contributions!

 ## Dictionary Guidelines